NicolaiRuckel/issdark-beamer-theme/README.md

 ## Dependencies

-* xelatex, lualatex or some other LaTeX compiler that can use other fonts than the default ones.
+* lualatex or some other LaTeX compiler that can use other fonts than the default ones.
+If you have Font Awesome installed (or don’t use the contact information commands) xelatex should also work.

 ## Usage

 To use this theme you can either put the `.sty` files or clone this repository to `$TEXMFHOME/tex/latex/beamer/`.
 Then you can use the theme with

 ```tex
 \usetheme{issdark}